MediaArea/MediaAreaXml/DataDictionary.md

 Examples           | "Generic section header" Repeatbility       | Repeatable
 Obligation         | Allow minoccurs=0
 Usage Notes        | Many audiovisual formats are based on chunk-based storage where a block of data will either contain a data payload or other blocks.
-In QuickTime parlance these blocks are called atoms, in AVI “chunks”, and in Matroska, “elements”.
+In QuickTime parlance these blocks are called atoms, in AVI "chunks", and in Matroska, "elements".
 MediaTrace will attempt to parse apart each block into subdivisions and report on their contents.
 Whether the source format specification calls it element, atom, chunk, or another term, MediaTrace will call it a <block>.

 Attribute          | data
 -------------------|----------------------------------------------------